 A process guide to be used in training workshops and planning sessions to develop campaign strategy.
-A printer friendly PDF can be downloaded from the box at the bottom of this page.
+Download a printer friendly PDF of this guide.

 - Help campaigners consider the social and political context within which they are developing strategy.

 - Creatively consider allies, opponents, targets and constituents prior to embarking on a campaign.

 - Serve as a reminder and framework for subsequently revising strategy.

 1. Think of a campaign you are involved with (or might become involved with).
 What is it you are trying to achieve with this campaign?